YosefLab/treedata/README.md

 ## TreeData - AnnData with trees

-TreeData is a lightweight wrapper around AnnData which adds two additional attributes, `obst` and `vart`, to store `nx.DiGraph` trees for observations and variables.
-TreeData has the same interface as AnnData and is fully compatible with [scverse][scverse] packages like [scanpy][scanpy].
+TreeData is a lightweight wrapper around AnnData which adds two additional attributes, `obst` and `vart`, to store [nx.DiGraph] trees for observations and variables.
+TreeData has the same interface as AnnData and is fully compatible with [scverse] packages like [scanpy].

 To learn more about TreeData, please refer to the [documentation][link-docs] or checkout the [getting started guide][link-getting-started].